 - As with any land use board decision, the final determination to approve, approve with conditions or deny a Special Use Permit must be based on substantial evidence in the record. - The approving board may attach reasonable conditions to its approval. - To obtain a Special Use Permit, the burden of proof is on the applicant to show compliance with the required conditions and standards. - A Special Use Permit cannot be denied based solely on generalized community opposition.
 A denial must also show that the proposed use would have negative impacts that exceed the impacts associated with the uses permitted "as-of-right" in the zoning district.

 CASE REVIEW

 - Real Holding Corp. v.
-Lehigh, 2 N.Y.3d 297 (Court of Appeals, 2004) - In the Matter of 666 OCR TT, LLC v.
-Board of Zoning Appeals of the Town of Hempstead, 200 A.D.2d 682 (2nd Dep't 2022) - In the Matter of 153 Mulford Associates, LLC v.
-Zoning Board of Appeals of the Town of East Hampton, 205 A.D.3d 1019 (2nd Dep't 2022)
+Lehigh, 2 N.Y.3d 297 (Court of Appeals, 2004) - Matter of Pepe Porsche of Larchmont v.
+Planning Bd.
+Of the Town of Mamaroneck, 216 A.D.3d 1163 (2nd Dep't 2023)